Back to SNNs Hub

 $$ \tau_m \frac{dV(t)}{dt} = -V(t) + RI(t) $$

-Here, $V(t)$ is the membrane potential, $\tau_m$ is the membrane time constant (governing how fast the potential leaks back to rest), $I(t)$ is the synaptic input current, and $R$ is the membrane resistance.
-The dynamics are augmented by two firing rules:
+$V(t)$ is the membrane potential, $\tau_m$ is the membrane time constant (how fast the potential leaks back to rest), $I(t)$ is the synaptic input current, and $R$ is the membrane resistance.
+Two firing rules complete the model:

 1. Fire: If $V(t) \geq V_{th}$, emit a spike $S(t) = 1$.